FICO - Your Credit Score

-Since our world is so automated, it should come as no surprise that your creditworthiness comes down to one number.
+Because our world is so automated, it should come as no surprise that your creditworthiness comes down to a single number.

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to build a credit score:
+While the formulas vary, the differences aren't huge; all of the agencies use the following factors to calculate a score:

-- Your Credit History - How long have you had credit for years, or for just a short time?
+- Your Credit History - Have you had credit for years, or for just a short time?

-- Payment History - Do you have any payments later than 30 days?
+- Payment History - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your credit score, you must obtain your score and make sure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the first FICO score, sells FICO scores on myFICO.com.
+Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Also available are information and online tools that can help you understand how to improve your credit score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a free credit report every year from all three agencies at AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.